 Overview of Phonics throughout WFF

-Where possible a multi-sensory approach is used to cater for all visual, auditory and kinaesthetic learners.
+Where possible a multi-sensory approach is used for all. .
 Sessions should include opportunities for active involvement and creative activities.

 Children are taught that phonemes should be blended from left to right in order to read and that words can be segmented into their phonemes for spelling and that this is the reverse of blending.
 It is essential that this is demonstrated to children throughout the phonics session and reinforced whenever appropriate in other lessons, differentiated group activities and within continuous provision.